Indian Economy / Fiscal System

 Kelkar Committee on Tax Reforms

 A Task Force on Direct and Indirect Taxes was constituted under the chairmanship of Dr. Vijay Kelkar in 2002.
-The recommendations of this committee are
+The recommendations of

 - Income tax exemption limit must be increased to Rs.
 1 lakh from the present Rs.
 50,000.
 Tax exemption limit for senior citizens and widows should be Rs.
 1.5 lakhs.